 Drinking sufficient water is vital in supporting wrestlers.
 It helps regulate body temperature and lack of water will decrease metabolism, strength, and stamina.
 It also helps quicker muscle recovery.
 Water should not just be consumed during a meal, but throughout the day.
 Wrestlers should carry around water bottles during the day.
 Two rules of thumb for water are:

 It is important that wrestlers stay hydrated during the day, but it is especially important for wrestlers to come to practice well hydrated and stay hydrated during the work out as much fluid will be lost during practice.
-All wrestlers should be consuming 1.5L to 2L of water during the day before practices to maintain optimal muscle performance and prevent injuries due to lack of water (such as cramps).
+How much water to be drinking depends on the gender and weight, but generally, all wrestlers should be consuming 2L to 3L of water throughout the day to maintain optimal muscle performance and prevent injuries due to lack of water (such as cramps).
+Drinking before and during practice is very essential as well.

 Here's an article on the importance of hydration for wrestlers.

-After breakfast, wrestlers should eat frequently.
+After breakfast, wrestlers should eat frequently with emphasis on taking more calories of the day before mid-afternoon.
 If the wrestler is on a , say, 2000 calorie diet per day, it is better to eat 5 meals with 400 calories each, than, 2 meals with 1000 calories.
 Bringing small portions of sources of complex carbohydrates and protein (with a little fat) to eat throughout the day will help improve athletic performance.
-After breakfast, wrestlers should eat a small portion of a meal during the first nutrition break, the second nutrition break, and a small snack 30 minutes prior to practice.
 Then, after practice, wrestlers should eat a good source of complex carbohydrate and protein (about 200 - 400 calories worth) within 1 hour after practice for optimal recovery.
-Then, finally dinner.
+Then, finally dinner which should be lighter than most other meals.
+Dinner should be eaten before 8pm at the latest (to give the 12 hour fasting period before breakfast).
+Do not eat 2-3 hours before you sleep.
+And, wrestlers must get good sleep!
+Sleeping is the easiest way to lose weight (you literally lose weight doing nothing) and it is very important for your body to recover to endure training the next day.

 Contrary to the common belief, a wrestler who is good at controlling weight and performing well at practices are constantly eating (of course, eating smart and well calculated).